emidec/emidec.github.io/_pages/about.md

 <!--For a list of recent papers on machine learning and privacy, please see (https://emilianodc.com/privacyML) https://emilianodc.com/idrama-->

 ### News
+-	I will be on sabbatical in 2020/21
 -	Paper conditionally accepted at [ACM SIGMETRICS 2020](https://www.sigmetrics.org/sigmetrics2020/): Measuring Membership Privacy on Aggregate Location Time-Series &ndash; congrats Apostolos!
 -	Paper accepted at [IEEE SafeThings 2020](https://www.ieee-security.org/TC/SPW2020/SafeThings/): On the Feasibility of Acoustic Attacks Using Commodity Smart Devices ([preprint](https://arxiv.org/abs/2001.07157)) &ndash; congrats Matt!
 -	Three papers accepted at [ICWSM 2020](https://icwsm.org/): 1) "And We Will Fight For Our Race!"
 A Measurement Study of Genetic Testing Conversations on Reddit and 4chan, 2) Characterizing the Use of Images in State-Sponsored Information Warfare Operations by Russian Trolls on Twitter, 3) Raiders of the Lost Kek: 3.5 Years of Augmented 4chan Posts from the Politically Incorrect Board -- congrats Alexandros, Antonis, and Savvas!